Nilambur

+UNESCO has included Nilambur in its Global Network of Learning Cities (GNLC) in recognition of its outstanding efforts to make lifelong learning a reality for all at the local level.

+Etymology

+It is believed that Nilambur was derived from Nilambapuri, the old name of Nilambur Kingdom.

 History

 The teaks for the construction of Uru, a kind of ships those were used for maritime trade through Beypore port, were usually taken from Nilambur Teak Forests.
 The oldest teak plantation of the world in the Conolly's plot is just 2 km from the town.
 It was named in memory of Henry Valentine Conolly, the then Malabar district collector.
 Teak Museum at Nilambur is maintained by the Kerala Forest Research Institute which was established for the memory of the oldest known Teak plantation in the world.
 The town is also famous for Nilambur Kovilakam, where the Nilambur Rajas resided and ruled the land.
 Nilambur Rajas were vassals to the Zamorins of Calicut, based at Nilambur.

 The Nilambur–Shoranur line is among the shortest as well as picturesque broad gauge railway lines in India.
 It was laid by the British in colonial era for the transportation of Nilambur Teak logs into United Kingdom through Kozhikode.
 During British rule, Nilambur's chief importance laid in producing teaks.
 In the old administrative records of the Madras Presidency, it is recorded that the most remarkable plantation owned by Government in the erstwhile Madras Presidency was the Teak plantation at Nilambur planted in 1844.

 Nilambur Teak is the first forest produce to get its own GI tag.

+On 2nd September 2022, Nilambur joined the UNESCO Global Network of Learning Cities (GNLC).